eggshell/rotisserie-talk/Introduction/01_slide.md

 * Will Plusnick - Developer Advocate, IBM
 * Mike Petersen - Developer Advocate, IBM
 * Ryan Moe - Developer Advocate, IBM
-* We focus on advocating for our managed Kubernetes platform, as well as for open source container technologies in general.